 - Self-contained frozen dessert maker that does not require pre-freezing

-- Removable bowl and churn blade for easy storage and effortless cleaning
+- BPA-free aluminum removable mixing bowl and churn blade for easy storage and effortless cleaning

 A direct competitor to the ICE-100, the Whynter is a good option if you want to avoid the Cuisinart brand.